-Podcasts: As an alternative to reading, sometimes I listen to podcasts while travelling.
+Podcasts: As an alternative to reading, sometimes I listen to podcasts while traveling.

 Google Photos: Store all your pictures and videos on the cloud while on your trip.
 That way, even if you lose or break your phone your pictures won’t be lost.